tarekegn-git/postgreSQL-creating-database-manipulation-and-quiries/README.md

 ### 📊 More insights
-We can do a more advanced summary to group products by category based on their total price This information can help shape the market based on which products are expensive and which ones are less expense GROUP BY 1 statement means we are GROUPING using the first argument of SELECT, which is category_id
+We can do a more advanced summary to group products by category based on their total price This information can help shape the market based on which products are expensive and which ones are less expense GROUP BY 1 statement means we are GROUPING using the first argument of SELECT, which is category_name

 ```sql
 SELECT product_categories.category_name AS category_name,